Skip to content

 Multiple workstreams Different workstreams available via branches Not recommended, only possible via different repositories

-Concurrent working Very challenging because of merge conflict potential.
+Concurrent working Very challenging because of merge conflict potential, a possible workflow is described [here](./git/index.md).
 Is possible.
 Diagrams are locked, no risk of merge conflicts.

 Merge conflicts Resolution of merge conflicts can be challenging.
 No merge conflicts when one workstream is used.
 For multiple workstreams, the resolution of merge conflicts can be challenging.